tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 A: Company policy allowed the usage of AI tools in a hybrid / remote environment, including for GitHub.
 Google Gemini parsed the DOMs of what was already on my screen.
 Imagine you're wearing an authorized body-cam and someone runs butt-naked past the viewfinder.
 You don't blame the person wearing the body-cam, you ask why corporate security let a butt-naked person into the building.

 #### Q: How do you still retain company documents after being terminated?
 Isn't that illegal or a form of CFAA?
-A: Unfortunately for NextNet Media, their security protocols for many files amounts to "Anyone with Link" permissions.
+A: Unfortunately for Next Net Media, their security protocols for many files amounts to "Anyone with Link" permissions.
 There are countless files and spreadsheets still shared with me or sitting under public access links, including entire databases of clients, B2B vendors, and operational expenses.
 There appears to be no offboarding procedure in place, as I've never received any sort of demands for return of company property - though they'd really just need to toggle a few permissions switches on their own end.

 #### Q: Isn't this defamation?
 You're naming real people and companies.
 A: Truth is an absolute defense to defamation in essentially every U.S. jurisdiction.
 You cannot defame someone with a screenshot of their own settlement offer.
 Every substantive claim in this dossier is backed by a document, a press release, or a public filing.